 Despite his classically avant-garde musical language, Hefti’s prime concern is expressiveness – addressing his listener with a candid eloquence.
 He loves powerful contrasts and does not refrain from writing intense cantilenas.
 His music is capable of cumulative processes of concentration, and can unleash a vehement drive.
 (Süddeutsche Zeitung)

 As both composer and conductor, David Philip Hefti is one of Switzerland's outstanding musical personalities.
 He has composed over 100 works, including orchestral music, vocal works and chamber music.
 In 2013, Hefti was awarded the Composer Prize of the Ernst von Siemens Music Foundation, in 2015 the Hindemith Prize of the Schleswig-Holstein Music Festival and in 2023 the Composer Award of the International Classical Music Awards ICMA.
 He has also won the International Composition Competition of the Pablo Casals Festival in Prades, the George Enescu International Competition for Composition in Bucharest, and the Gustav Mahler International Competition for Composition in Vienna.
-His orchestral works have been performed by conductors such as Peter Eötvös, Roberto González-Monjas, Giancarlo Guerrero, Cornelius Meister, Kent Nagano, Jonathan Nott, Andris Poga, Michael Sanderling, Mario Venzago, Ralf Weikert, Kazuki Yamada and David Zinman.
+His orchestral works have been performed by conductors such as Peter Eötvös, Roberto González-Monjas, Howard Griffiths, Giancarlo Guerrero, Cornelius Meister, Kent Nagano, Jonathan Nott, Andris Poga, Michael Sanderling, Mario Venzago, Ralf Weikert, Kazuki Yamada and David Zinman.

-In the 2023/24 season, Hefti was Composer in Residence at the Zermatt Music Festival, where the highpoint was the world première of his octet Des Zaubers Spuren (Traces of Magic), composed to celebrate the 40th anniversary of the Scharoun Ensemble Berlin.
-Hefti also conducted the Zermatt Festival Orchestra and supervised the students of the Zermatt Music Festival Academy.
-Des Zaubers Spuren was subsequently given its German première before an enthusiastic audience at the Ensemble’s jubilee concert in the Berlin Philharmonic Hall, of which the Berliner Tagesspiegel commented that The royal crown belongs to David Philip Hefti.
-February 2024 then saw the world première of his Feu d’artifice (Fireworks) for solo violin, which was the compulsory piece at the Second International Violin Competition of the Guadagnini Foundation in Stuttgart.
-In May 2024, his 8th String Quartet, Gesänge der Sehnsucht (Songs of Yearning), was given its first performance by the Stradivari Quartet in Prague.
+In the 2023/24 season, David Philip Hefti was Artist in Residence at the Zermatt Music Festival.
+The main focus was the world premiere of his octet Des Zaubers Spuren, written for the 40th anniversary of the Berlin Scharoun Ensemble.
+In addition, Hefti conducted the Zermatt Festival Orchestra and taught as a lecturer at the Zermatt Music Academy.
+At the ensemble’s anniversary concert, the octet received its acclaimed German premiere at the Berlin Philharmonie.
+Der Tagesspiegel wrote: “The crown belongs to David Philip Hefti.”
+In February 2024, his solo violin piece Feu d’artifice was premiered as the compulsory work at the second international violin competition of the Guadagnini Foundation in Stuttgart.
+In May 2024, the premiere of his Eighth String Quartet Gesänge der Sehnsucht by the Stradivari Quartet took place in Prague.

 Hefti’s music-theatre work The Snow Queen, based on the eponymous fairy tale by Hans Christian Andersen, was composed for the Zurich Tonhalle Society on the occasion of its 150th anniversary.
 The semi-staged world première of this musical tale took place in 2018, with the Zurich Tonhalle Orchestra under the baton of the composer himself.
 Its CD recording was honoured with the Supersonic Award in 2020.
 In The Snow Queen, the cold takes many audible forms.
 There are wine glasses filled with water – they sound as clear and transparent as frozen crystals.
 The serial techniques that always accompany the appearance of the icy queen also come across as frosty and cool – these are academic number games that freeze into lifeless formulae.
 In stark contrast to all this are the micro-intervals and overtones that unite to create iridescent natural harmonies conjuring up an unsophisticated, real warmth.
 (Neue Zürcher Zeitung)